turingschool/front-end-curriculum/lessons/module-4/intro-to-express.md

 });
 ```

+### Starting the Server

-Fire up the server using `node server.js` and visit `http://localhost:3000/` to enjoy in the fruits of your copy and pasting labor.
+You can fire up your server using `node server.js` and visit `http://localhost:3000/` to enjoy in the fruits of your copy and pasting labor.

+OR...

 If you don't have `nodemon` installed globally, now might be a useful time to do that.
 Nodemon will auto-restart your server for you any time you make changes to your server file.
 When starting an app with `node`, you would have to manually shut your server down and spin it up again to see your most recent changes reflected.